BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 201-250.md

 > intellect—evil, unskillful qualities such as greed or distress might
 > assail you.
 Practice for its restraint.
 Protect the faculty of the
 > intellect.
 Attain restraint with regard to the faculty of the
 > intellect.’
 >
 > “When the monk is one who is guarded in the doors of his sense
 > faculties… the Tathāgata then trains him further:
 >
 > ‘(3)Come, monk.
 Be one who eats for the right reasons.
 With a correct
 > perspective (yonisomanasikara), take your food not playfully, nor for
 > intoxication, nor for putting on bulk, nor for beautification, but
 > simply for the survival and continuance of this body, for ending its
 > afflictions, for the support of the holy life, thinking, “I will
 > destroy old feelings & not create new feelings.
 Thus I will maintain
-> myself, be blameless, and live in comfort.”’”When the monk is one who
+> myself, be blameless, and live in comfort.”’
+“When the monk is one who
 > eats for the right reasons… the Tathāgata then trains him further:
 >
 > ‘(4)Come, monk.
 Be one who is devoted to wakefulness.
 During the day,
 > sitting & walking back & forth, cleanse your mind of any obstructive
 > states.
 During the first watch of the night, sitting & walking back &